A cross between two popular canines, the Akita and the Pit Bull, the Akita Pit is a loyal, people-pleasing dog.

 The grooming needs of an Akita Pit are simple, with weekly brushing sufficing to keep its coat looking sleek.

 There’s no fixed routine to follow when it comes to bathing your dog.
-In fact, bathing it only when it starts to look dirty will be sufficient.
+Bathing it only when it starts to look dirty will be sufficient.

 - Grooming sessions can turn into bonding opportunities